 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
 Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
 That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-So, what can you do?
+So, what should you do next?

-- Adding a humidifier can help ease skin irritations and dry skin.
+- Adding a humidifier can help improve skin irritations and dry skin.